 Tail: Moderately high, slightly curved tail carried gaily

 Their ancestors are traced back to Ancient Greece around the 5th century which would mostly engage in hunting hares and rabbits.
 By the 16th century, the large and small hounds were owned by the English gentlemen, with the latter used for tracking deer and the former employed for hunting hares.
-It is the smaller hounds from which the Beagle of the modern times takes after.
+It is the smaller hounds from which the Beagle of modern times takes after.

 The best part of these dogs was that while taking them on a hunting trail one did not need to follow on horseback but could keep up with them treading on foot.